 Choose the plant location wisely.
 When you are planting in a movable container or in the ground, you have to consider a location where the plant can receive substantial sunlight, but yet not too much.
 In fact, your marijuana plants should only receive up to six hours of sunlight each day, directly and ideally during the day when light quality is at its best.

 Extreme privacy is also important as it facilitates high security.
 For example, you may want to keep your cannabis planting from the prying eyes of your neighbors and potential robbers.
 For that reason, you may have to build a tall fence or let your shrubs and trees grow higher.
 If you still want more privacy, you may want to plant in containers and place them on the rooftop or available balcony.
-A cannabis plant can grow outdoors up to fifteen feet tall.
+A marijuana plant can grow outdoors up to fifteen feet tall.
 So make your plans to accommodate this height.

 Use sandy soil because it is easy to work with and drains well.
 However, if you live in rainy weather, you should be aware that sandy soil can hardly hold nutrients.
 Dig a large hole for the plant and add nutrients such as peat moss, compost, or coco coir.
 If you do use sandy soil, make sure you add mulch to prevent the roots from overheating and to retain water.